promanenko/gigaspaces-sbp-jekyll/spring-data-repository.markdown

 {%endhighlight%}

 {%note%}
-Note that Spring Container will search for interfaces extending `XapRepository` in package and it's subpackages defined under `base-package` attribute.
+The Spring Container will search for interfaces extending `XapRepository` in packages and it's subpackages defined by the `base-package` attribute.
 {%endnote%}

-Repositories will look for `GigaSpace` bean by type in the context, if this behaviour is not overridden.
-If you have several space declarations, repositories will not be able to wire the space automatically.
-To define the space to be used by XAP Repositories, just add a `gigaspace` attribute with a proper bean id.
+Repositories will look for the `GigaSpace` bean by type in the context, if this behaviour is not overridden.
+If you have several Space declarations, repositories will not be able to wire the Space automatically.
+To define the Space to be used by XAP Repositories, just add a `gigaspace` attribute with a proper bean id.
 An example can be found [below](#repositories-multi).

 # Registering XAP repositories using Java-based metadata

-To achieve the same configuration with Java-based bean metadata, simply add `@EnableXapRepositories` annotation to configuration class:
+To achieve the same configuration with Java-based bean metadata, simply add the `@EnableXapRepositories` annotation to the configuration class:
 {%highlight java %}
 @Configuration
 @EnableXapRepositories("com.yourcompany.foo.bar")